Discover more from Risk & Progress

 Rethinking how we approach intellectual property

-Intellectual Property is a subject of profound importance.
 The search for the proper balance between incentivizing innovation and the dispersion of new ideas has vexed many.
-How we design our innovation infrastructure is crucial to expanding and enriching human advancement, with implications for technological progress, economic development, and human well-being.
-But existing IP law is inflexible and flawed.
+How we design our “innovation infrastructure” is crucial to expanding and enriching human advancement, with implications for technological progress, economic development, and human well-being.
+However, existing IP law is inflexible and flawed.
 New ways of managing IP may be on the horizon.

 Why Do We Have IP?